 R. SCOTT ZIMMER.
-Mr. Zimmer has been a Vice President and a Director of EchoStar since its formation.
-For the past five years, Mr. Zimmer has managed the international operations of EchoStar and its subsidiaries.
+Mr. Zimmer has been Vice Chairman of EchoStar since November 1996 and has been a Vice President and a Director of EchoStar since its formation.
+For more than the past five years, Mr. Zimmer has managed the international operations of EchoStar and its subsidiaries.